octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 > Final cost:          0.592977 XTZ

 ```
-The most useful piece of information are the contract address (to interact with it) and the transaction hash (which refers to the origination on the blockchain).
+The most useful pieces of information are the contract address (to interact with it), the fees and cost of the origination and the transaction hash.

-Some of these pieces of information can be found in the json file under the `build/contracts` folder:
+You can find some of these pieces of information in the json file under the `build/contracts` folder:
 ```
 {
 "contractName": "Raffle",